PHF To Hold Exhibition Matches, Events On Olympic Day - UrduPoint

 All affiliated units of Pakistan Hockey Federation including Pakistan Army, Pakistan Navy, Sindh Hockey Association, Balochistan Hockey Association and Punjab Hockey Association would hold exhibition matches in connection with Olympic Day celebrations.

-Under the auspices of Punjab Hockey Association, Olympians XI and International XI exhibition hockey match will be played on Wednesday at 5 pm at National Hockey Stadium, Astroturf Ground No. 2, Lahore.
+Under the auspices of Punjab Hockey Association, Olympians XI and International XI exhibition hockey match would be played on Wednesday at 5 pm at National Hockey Stadium, Astroturf Ground No. 2, Lahore.

 The special guest of this match would be Manzoor Jr., the winning captain of 1984 Los Angeles Olympics and one of the most medal winning players in the world of hockey.
 Col. R. Asif Naz Khokhar Secretary Punjab Hockey Association would be the chief organizer of the event.